jainvanshika21/Intelligent-Road-Pothole-Detection/README.md

 🚀 **[Open the Live Pothole Detection App](https://jainvanshika21-intelligent-road-pothole-appstreamlit-app-2mc2qo.streamlit.app/)**

-The application is deployed using Streamlit and allows users to upload road videos, run pothole detection, view bounding-box predictions, explore interactive analytics, and download detection reports.
+The application is deployed using Streamlit and allows users to upload road videos, run AI-based pothole detection, view bounding-box predictions, explore interactive analytics, review detection reports, and download results as CSV.

+> **Note:** The application is designed for uploaded road videos containing road surfaces and potential potholes.

 ---